sukeesh/Jarvis/PLUGINS.md

 * Python: (plugin.PYTHON2, plugin.PYTHON3)
 * Native: (any string)

 Native means any native Binary in $PATH must exist.
-If multiple natives are specified (unlike other requirements) ALL must be fullfilled.
+If multiple natives are specified (unlike other requirements) ALL must be fulfilled.

 Example: Only support Python 3 with Linux; Require firefox and curl with active network connection.